Spiral Antidepressant Withdrawal Field Guide

 Reflection Prompt – Lessons of the Spiral

-If you encountered a setback or had to pause/resume medication, take a step back and reflect on the journey so far.
+If you encountered a setback or needed to pause or resume medication, take a moment to reflect on the journey so far.

-Patient: What have you learned about yourself during this process?
-Sometimes a "failed" taper teaches something important – maybe you realized you need more support, or that medication does help you function and that's okay.
-Maybe you discovered new coping skills that will serve you regardless.
-For additional reflection tools and exercises, visit Flourish OS to support your ongoing journey.
+What have you learned about yourself during this process?
+Sometimes a "failed" taper offers important lessons – perhaps you realized you needed more support, or that medication genuinely helps you function, and that's perfectly okay.
+You may also have discovered new coping skills that will serve you regardless.

-Discuss these insights.
-In Spiral thinking, time is recursive – a loop back is not defeat but part of growth.
+Discuss these insights together.
+In the Spiral approach, time is recursive; a loop back is not a defeat but an integral part of growth.
 Use this experience to adjust the long-term plan.
-The resources at Flourish OS can provide additional frameworks for understanding this spiral journey.

-As the patient comes off the last dose (or finds a long-term steady state on a low dose), it's time to focus on what comes next.
-The goal of tapering is not merely to get off medication, but to thrive without it.
+As you reach the end of your tapering journey—either coming off the last dose or finding a long-term steady state on a low dose—the focus naturally shifts to what comes next.
+The true goal of tapering is not simply to stop medication, but to truly thrive without it.

-This requires a plan for maintaining wellness, monitoring for any recurrence of illness in the long run, and consolidating the gains made during the process.
-Resources like Flourish OS can provide additional support strategies for patients transitioning beyond medication.
+This crucial phase requires a clear plan for maintaining your wellness, diligent long-term monitoring for any recurrence of symptoms, and consolidating the valuable gains you've made throughout the entire process.

 Staying Well Without Antidepressants